CollaboRateMgmt/CollaboRate/README.md

    - A child task that is based on the first/next data part to be analyzed/processed
    - A child task that is based on the remaining data part to be analyzed/processed

+   If you come across a task that cannot be broken down into 2 parts, let us know!

+   The compensation for SPOCs is based on the number of microtasks each SPOC worked on.

 [Back to parent](#the-process-and-how-it-works2)

 ## 3. **Fair risk sharing.**